Mousemaster12/pythonconnect4/README.md

-# pythonconnect4
+# Python Connect 4

-Python connect 4, pretty buggy but gets the job done, coded in 3 hours
+# Pretty buggy but gets the job done
+   listen it was coded in 3 hours for a test